Chuqiao2333/MobileNetGray/README.md

 ### Motivation

 Gray scale images are widely used in differernt research area.
+Need to update

 ### Goal

-Input grayscale images and classified by mobilenet, try to achieve the accuracy as high as possible (close to RGB images)
+Input grayscale images and classified by mobilenet, try to achieve the accuracy as high as possible (close to RGB images) Need to update

 ### Method
+Need to update

 #### Mobile Net and pretrained